gumaerc-testorg/11.800-spring-2007/content/pages/lecture-notes.md

 ### Introduction

 Overview of the course — the faculty, objectives, format, and requirements.
-First lectures: Knowledge use in theory and practice, perspectives from inside and outside academia. ([PDF]({{< baseurl >}}/resources/lec1))
+First lectures: Knowledge use in theory and practice, perspectives from inside and outside academia. ({{% resource_link 1da4b309-ff03-478c-c6d0-62ce6b8f60f3 "PDF" %}})

 {{< tdclose >}}